avahidi/interpol/README.rst

 Furthermore, all interpolators can include the following optional parameters:

-- *name* is used to name an element.
-This is needed if you want to copy it later
+- *name* is used to name an element (used by copy)
-- *modifier* defines an output modifier, such as 'tolower'
+- *modifier* defines an output modifier

+Currently the following modifiers exist:

+- *toupper*: make all characters upper case
+- *tolower*: make all characters lower case
+- *1337*: leet speak modifier (random upper/lower case)

+Note that you can create your own interpolators and modifiers.
+See the examples for more information.

 More examples
 -------------